-Residential Providers complete an application on the OCOK website (www.oc-ok.org) expressing a formal interest in providing paid foster care and/or purchased services through the OCOK Provider Network in Region 3b (Erath, Hood, Johnson, Palo Pinto, Parker, Somervell, and Tarrant County).
-Applications for General Residential Operations and Residential Treatment Centers Providers are sent to the Director of Intake and to the Director of Network Development for their review and follow up.
-Applications for Child Placing Agency Providers are sent to the Director of Intake for review.
+Residential Providers complete an application on the OCOK website (www.oc-ok.org) expressing a formal interest in providing paid residential services and/or purchased services through the OCOK Provider Network in Region 3b (Erath, Hood, Johnson, Palo Pinto, Parker, Somervell, and Tarrant County).
+Applications for General Residential Operations and Residential Treatment Centers Providers are sent to the Director of Network Development and Director of Intake for their review and follow up.
+Applications for Child Placing Agency and Adoption Providers are reviewed by the Director of Quality Improvement and Contracts to determine need for service.